yormy/tripwire-laravel/docs/v1/guide/basic/configuration.md

 ```

 This will result in a few actions
-1) this will trigger the tripwire
+1) This will trigger the tripwire
-2) returns to the user with a todo: default response?
+2) Returns json requests with: [] and status 406
+3) Returns html requests with a nasty block screen

 ### step 2
-Now repeat this action x times (todo: how many)
+Now repeat this action 5 times (todo: how many)
 And it will:
-1) this will trigger the blocker
+1) This will trigger the blocker
-2) every request will be blocked
+2) Every JSON request will be blocked with status code 423
-3) Just refresh your page (or go to any page on your site), and you will see that the user is blocked
+3) Every HTML request will be blocked with status code 42 and show a view screen